 • Fill in the holes with soil, gently firming it around the base of each seedling to provide support.

-Best Practices for Watering Newly Planted Snapdragons
+Watering Newly Planted Snapdragons

 Applying a layer of organic mulch around the base of the snapdragon seedlings can also be helpful to conserve moisture, suppress weeds, and moderate soil temperature.
+While you can buy compost from the nursery, you can also make it yourself with my compost recipe.

 Lush garden scene with vibrant snapdragons in shades of yellow, pink, and purple, complemented by blue larkspur and yellow straw flowers.
 The image captures a variety of snapdragons in full bloom, beautifully arranged with terracotta pots hanging whimsically in the background, creating a picturesque summer garden